History of Mega Millions in Timeline

 September 12, 2010: Megaplier Prize Increase

-Beginning September 12, 2010, Mega Millions tickets with the Megaplier option automatically won $1 million for matching the five white balls but excluding the Mega Ball.
+Beginning September 12, 2010, Mega Millions tickets bought with the Megaplier option automatically won $1 million if the five white balls were matched (excluding the Mega Ball).

 In October 2010, the U.S. Virgin Islands joined Mega Millions.

-In 2010, Georgia returned to MUSL with the cross-selling expansion.
+In 2010, the Georgia Lottery returned to MUSL with the cross-selling expansion.

-January 4, 2011: Mega Millions Drawing Similarity to "Lost" Numbers
+January 4, 2011: Mega Millions Drawing Similar to "Lost" Numbers

 In November 2011, Louisiana joined Mega Millions.

-In January 2012, Mega Millions' rival Powerball was altered, among the changes were a price increase of $1 for each play.
+In January 2012, Mega Millions' rival Powerball was altered, including a price increase to $2 per play.

 January 24, 2012: Previous Jackpot Win